shenshen-hungry/Semantic-CNN/README.md

 # Requirements and preprocessing
-Code is written in Python (2.7) and requires Tensorflow (>=1.0.0, because of the order of artf.concat).
+Code is written in Python (2.7) and requires Tensorflow (>=1.0.0, because of the order of args in tf.concat).
 The data preprocessing and hyper-parameter setting strictly follow the implementation in https://github.com/yoonkim/CNN_sentence [1], whose preprocessing code is reused in our project.
 Pre-trained embedding 'GoogleNews-vectors-negative300.bin' is available at https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing.